Discover London in One Day – Private Sightseeing Tour

-A unique opportunity to see the famous landmarks of London.
-Big Ben, Tower of London, Tower Bridge, London Eye, Buckingham Palace, Hyde Park, St Paul's Cathedral, Madame Tussauds, Sea Life London Aquarium.
-The most popular tourist places in London include the cultural heart of the city, Soho, all in one day with your very own private car and driver.
+Enjoy a unique opportunity to explore London’s most famous landmarks in comfort and style.
+This full-day private tour covers iconic attractions including Big Ben, the Tower of London, Tower Bridge, the London Eye, Buckingham Palace, Hyde Park, St Paul’s Cathedral, Madame Tussauds, Sea Life London Aquarium, and the vibrant cultural heart of the city, Soho—all in one day.

 Buckingham Palace has served as the official London residence of the UK's sovereigns since 1837 and today is the administrative headquarters of the Monarch While visiting Buckingham Palace you will also get the opportunity to watch the changing of the guards.
 Watching the Changing of the Guard at Buckingham Palace, or along the parade route, is free of charge and no tickets or booking is required.